Marnie Oursler: Career

 Oursler bought her first house at the age of 24 in Bethany Beach, Delaware for $240,000 - costing her all of her savings.
 Unable to afford workers, she renovated the house using skills she obtained from working with her family.
 Nine months later, she sold the house for $340,000, using the profits to build another beach house.
 After living in that house for two years, Oursler sold it and built a third house.

 Realizing her talent and passion for the homebuilding business, Oursler began tracking real estate patterns in 2007.
 She approached a couple who had previously asked her about homebuilding at the beach.
 When the couple agreed to let Oursler be their homebuilder, she quit her job as a real estate agent to start Marnie Custom Homes.

 Television

 Oursler is the host of DIY Network's show Big Beach Builds.
-The first season aired in March of 2016 and the second season aired in the spring of 2018.
+The first season aired in March 2016 and the second season aired in the spring of 2018.
 On the show, Oursler makes fantasy beach homes on the coast of Delaware a reality by transforming dated houses into custom properties.

 She was also the host of the HGTV Dream Home 2018 alongside fellow television personality Brian Patrick Flynn.